Supernova electron-neutrino interactions with xenon in the nEXO detector: Modeling xenon charged-current interactions with MARLEY

 For the simulations within this paper, experimentally measured GT distributions are obtained for the ${}^{136}$Xe$\rightarrow^{136}$Cs transition from Ref.~\cite{Frekers2018} up to 4.5\,MeV, supplemented with a theoretical calculation of the discrete GT strength at higher energies from Ref.~\cite{Moreno2006}.
 For ${}^{134}$Xe, no experimental measurements of the GT strength distribution exist, so these are derived entirely from the theoretical calculations in Ref.~\cite{Moreno2006}.
 There are other theoretical calculations of the GT strength for the ${}^{136}$Xe$\rightarrow{}^{136}$Cs transition (such as Ref.~\cite{Terasaki2023}), but studying the impact of different nuclear physics models is beyond the scope of this work.
 These uncertainties have been shown to affect the reliability of reconstructing incident supernova neutrino flux parameters for argon-based detectors in Ref.~\cite{Abud2023}.

-The experimentally-measured GT matrix elements are multiplied by a factor of $g_A^2=1.26^2$ to form the weak matrix elements, adopting the MARLEY input format, with the value of $g_A$ determined from the normalization assumed in Ref.~\cite{Taddeucci1987}.
-While recent \textit{ab-initio} calculations of matrix elements are able to reproduce $\beta$-decay rates~\cite{Gysbers2019}, calculations with approximate nuclear models, such as those used within our study, tend to over-predict the GT strength~\cite{Towner1987}.
+The experimentally measured GT matrix elements are multiplied by a factor of $g_A^2=1.26^2$ to form the weak matrix elements, adopting the MARLEY input format, with the value of $g_A$ determined from the normalization assumed in Ref.~\cite{Taddeucci1987}.
+While recent \textit{ab initio} calculations of matrix elements are able to reproduce $\beta$-decay rates~\cite{Gysbers2019}, calculations with approximate nuclear models, such as those used within our study, tend to overpredict the GT strength~\cite{Towner1987}.
 We multiply these theoretical matrix elements by a quenching factor corresponding to $g_{A,\mbox{eff}}^2=(0.7)^2$.
 The quenched value of $g_A$ for these calculated matrix elements is similar to what is used in Ref.~\cite{Moreno2006}, and was chosen to compare MARLEY's predictions to the calculations of Ref.~\cite{Pirinen2019}.
 Additionally, this value is in agreement with studies of $g_A$ quenching for targets in a similar mass range~\cite{Pirinen2015}.

 The Fermi strengths assume a value of $B(F)=g_V^2(N-Z)$ where $N$ is the number of neutrons in the target nucleus, $Z$ is the number of protons, and $g_V=1$ is the vector coupling constant.
 This Fermi strength is assumed to be located entirely at the isobaric analog state (IAS) of the product nucleus, which is typical for most nuclei with $N\gg{}Z$~\cite{Frekers2018}.
 For ${}^{136}$Xe this IAS has been measured to occur at an excitation energy of 13.386\,MeV~\cite{Frekers2018} relative to the ${}^{136}$Cs ground state.
-For ${}^{134}$Xe, the formalism in Ref.~\cite{Frekers2018}, Eq.~\ref{Eq:IAS}, is used to predict the location of this state, $E_X^{IAS}$, which is estimated to be accurate to within a few hundred keV~\cite{Frekers2018}.
+For ${}^{134}$Xe, the formalism in Ref.~\cite{Frekers2018}, Eq.~\ref{Eq:IAS}, is used to predict the location of this state, $E_X^{IAS}$, which is estimated to be accurate to within a few hundred keV~\cite{Frekers2018},